T. V. Ramakrishna Ayyar: Biography

 Ayyar became a specialist on the thrips and he described numerous new genera and species.
 Many of his names were derived from Sanskrit rather than Latin or Greek roots.
-These includes such names as Thilakothrips (thilak being an adornment on the forehead), Veerabahuthrips (for a long-armed thrips species), Arrhenothrips dhumrapaksha (=cloud winged), Mesothrips bhimabahu (a reference to Bhima and strong fore femora), and Ramakrishnaiella nirmalapaksha (nirmala -> clear winged).
+These include such names as Thilakothrips (thilak being an adornment on the forehead), Veerabahuthrips (for a long-armed thrips species), Arrhenothrips dhumrapaksha (=cloud winged), Mesothrips bhimabahu (a reference to Bhima and strong fore femora), and Ramakrishnaiella nirmalapaksha (nirmala -> clear winged).
 He influenced the entomologist T.N.
 Ananthakrishnan who also worked on thrips.
 Aiyar retired from the Madras Agricultural College on 20 July 1935.
-In 1941, on the invitation from the Nizam, he helped the State of Hyderabad establish an entomology research station at Himayatnagar.

-Ayyar was a founder of the Entomological Society of India and a Fellow of the Royal Entomological Society and the Zoological Society, London.
+In 1941, on the invitation from the Nizam, he helped the State of Hyderabad establish an entomology research station at Himayatnagar.Ayyar was a founder of the Entomological Society of India and a Fellow of the Royal Entomological Society and the Zoological Society, London.
 Phyllochoreia ramakrishnai was named after him.
 He was editor of the Madras Agricultural Journal for a few years.
 In 1934, he was conferred the title of Rao Sahib.
 In 1940 he published the Handbook of Economic Entomology for South India running to 528 pages and expanded on the earlier 1914 work of T.B.
 Fletcher.

 Personal life

 Ayyar married Lakshmi from Palghat and they had three daughters and five sons, one of them was T.R.
 Vaidyanathan who worked as a physicians in Iran during World War I. Another son T.R.
 Subramaniam became an entomologist and served as a registrar at the Tamil Nadu Agricultural University.
-He died from a stroke in the morning of 13 February 1952 at his home in Tarakad.
+He died from a stroke on the morning of 13 February 1952 at his home in Tarakad.